-Frozen shoulder is stiffness and pain in the shoulder, making normal movement of the joint impossible.
+Frozen shoulder, or adhesive capsulitis, is stiffness and pain in the shoulder, making normal movement of the joint impossible.
 In severe cases, the shoulder may be completely rigid and pain may be intense.

 Frozen shoulder is caused by inflammation and thickening of the lining of the capsule in which the joint is contained.
 The problem usually develops for no known reason, but in some cases it follows a minor injury or surgery to the shoulder, a stroke, chronic bronchitis, hyperthyroidism, or angina.